Add PDF functionality with Vue

 This section outlines additional steps for setting up your project.

 Nutrient Web SDK comes with built-in support for TypeScript.
-This should work out of the box for local installation.
+This should work out of the box for the package manager installation.
 For the CDN installation, follow the steps below.

-1. Add the Nutrient Web SDK dependency, if you haven’t already.
-You need the package to be installed locally to reference the types:
+1. Add the Nutrient Web SDK dependency, if not done previously.
+You need the package installed locally to reference the types:

 Terminal window